CompuTec/computec-docs/docs/processforce/administrator-guide/implementation-notes.md

 # Implementation Notes

-On this page, information vital for the implementation process will be published.
+This page provides essential information for a smooth and effective implementation process.
+Adhering to these guidelines ensures consistency and prevents conflicts during customization.

 ---